 Mid-Range Accommodation – Holiday Inn Express and Suites Ybor City

 Located just to the east of downtown Tampa in the Ybor City part of town, the Holiday Inn Express and Suites is your best mid-range bet for hotels in the Tampa area.

 Guests receive amenities you would expect of the brand: quality breakfast, WiFi, flatscreen TV, pool, and fitness center.

 Additionally, each room has a kitchenette with a microwave, fridge, and coffee maker so you can be ready to run out the door for a full day in your Tampa itinerary.

 Located downtown on the Hillsborough River along the Tampa River Walk, Aloft’s location is among the first reasons to book your stay.

-With balcony river views, a pool and fitness center and on-site restaurant and bar Aloft is your best choice for luxury accommodation in the heart of Tampa.
+With balcony river views, a pool and fitness center, and an on-site restaurant and bar Aloft is your best choice for luxury accommodation in the heart of Tampa.